-Winter is the coldest season of the year in Prague, Czech Republic, when the average temperatures for January are below freezing at about 30 degrees.
+Winter is the coldest season of the year in Prague, Czech Republic when the average temperatures for January are below freezing at about 30 F (-1 C).
 Plan to layer your clothing if you travel to Prague in January.

 The upside to traveling to Prague in the wintertime is that the city is practically free of tourists, meaning you most likely will not encounter very many lines or large crowds at the city's main attractions, and hotel prices are as low as the temperatures.

+Winter in Prague is extremely cold, with temperatures often below freezing.
 With an average of only two to three hours of sunlight, low temperatures can seem colder than they are.
-The average high temperatures of the day are 33 degrees and the average lows are 22 degrees.
+The average high temperatures of the day are 33 F (0 C) and the average lows are 22 F (-5 C).

 Another way to get out of the cold is to forgo walking to attractions and take advantage of Prague's extensive public transportation system if you want to avoid chilly weather as much as possible.

 It’s smart to check the hours of operation for museums and other sights you’re interested to see, especially if you will have to trek across Prague (or even part way across the country) to see them.

 - After the Christmas festivities come to a close, spend a day shopping in New Town, since all the Christmas shopping crowds will have dwindled.